kazad123/Project_Egg_Tarts_Website/docs/status.md

 The NEAT algorithm is similar to a neural network with layers of hidden nodes.
 However, this neural network evolves by finding a balance between the fitness of evolved solutions and their diversity.
 For every topology, or stage of evolution, there is a a genome which reflects the best set of actions.
 For every genome, there is an associated fitness value which is determined from a fitness function. **(CHECK THIS FITNESS FUNCTION) This fitness function takes into account the distance between the two fighters, since we want the fighters to have the least amount of distance apart.** The goal of NEAT is to have the best fitness per evolution, and develop the best topology as it is evolving.

-This is

-**REFERENCE: ((((A brief overview of the genetic algorithm: First we create a large population of genomes, N. Each represents a different neural net (genes are the nodes and edges of the neural net).
-We then test each genome (by running our Malmo bot with the neural net created from that genome), assign it a fitness score (score of how well the organism did), and select the two members from that species with the best fitness score.
-Then we crossover the genomes (randomly picking a position in the chromosome then swapping everything after it) and mutate the resulting genomes to form a new generation.)))) **
+This is done by creating a large number of genomes, each with their respective actions and rewards, represented by nodes and edges.
+We then cross the best 2 fitness scores out of all the genomes, to output a new genome for the next generation.
+This genome is our best solution.

-We used a NEAT python library together with Malmo to teach our agent.
-To begin we created a 10 x 10 grid made of diamond blocks.
-We spawn our two agents at the same location and randomize the yaw between 0 and 360.
-Our world trains the population, evaluates the genomes, and handles the fighter.
+We used the NEAT python library together with Malmo to teach our agent.
+To begin we created an 11 x 11 grid made of diamond blocks which is our stage.
+We spawn our two agents at the same location for every generation and randomize the yaw between 0 and 360.
+Our world then starts the training, and evolution begins...

 ## Evaluation